 The Lakes Region Ice Racing Club has again reached out to the Lakes Region community for donations to support this event.
-In addition to the donations from the ads in our Latchkey Cup Ice Times, the monies raised are from driver entry fees, driver pledge sheets, spectators, and Latchkey Cup souvenirs.
+In addition to the donations from the ads in our Latchkey Cup Ice Times, the monies raised are from driver entry fees, spectators and Latchkey Cup souvenirs.

-The Lakes Region Ice Racing Club would like to extend their gratitude to everyone for helping us continue with our 33rd Annual Latchkey Cup.
+The Lakes Region Ice Racing Club would like to extend their gratitude to everyone involved in the Latchkey Cup, and thank you for helping us continue our 34th Annual Latchkey Cup.

 The Latchkey Cup Race is scheduled each year for the last Saturday of January, starting at 11:00 am.
 Ice permitting.